-that will be used for entry-level basic e signing this form, I agree to participate persons associated with the program to students, donors, or health care profess , understand that as a student in the physical therapist assistant the making of audiovisual materials (slides, prints, video tapes, et acation and continuing education of physical therapist assistants.
-It is the audiovisual taping and to allow the college, the program, and see in classrooms, workshops, meetings, or publications for potentianals.
-I understand the situations in which these materials may be used to always any possible claim on my part for damages or remunerationals produced.
-By all al used
+program, I may be asked to participate in that will be used for entry-level basic educations this form, I agree to participate in persons associated with the program to use students, donors, or health care profession understand that as a student in the physical therapist assistant ne making of audiovisual materials (slides, prints, video tapes, etc.) ation and continuing education of physical therapist assistants.
+By he audiovisual taping and to allow the college, the program, and all in classrooms, workshops, meetings, or publications for potential als.
+I understand the situations in which these materials may be used waive any possible claim on my part for damages or remuneration in s produced.

 Student's Signature Date

 Witness Signature Date